romeshb/romeshb/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning, Deep Learning,
+- 🔭 I’m currently working on Python, Machine Learning, Deep Learning,
 - 🌱 I’m currently learning Advanced Deep Learning
 - 👯 I’m looking to collaborate on Python, Machine Learning, Deep Learning Projects.
 - 🤔 I’m looking for help with my Deep Learning project.